 Q. What if I am a member of the public safety community and I would like a demonstration?

 Q. How much trouble can I get into for pointing a laser at the helicopter?

 Q. Can I operate an unmanned aircraft (UA/drones) in Fairfax County?

 Q. Who do I contact if I have further questions?

 A. The Fairfax County Police Helicopter Division maintains a 24-hour, 7 days a week, single-aircraft mission response capability.
-The standard duty crew is comprised of one pilot and two paramedic qualified flight officers.
+The standard duty crew is comprised of one pilot and two paramedic qualified police officers.
 If you listen to air traffic control for Dulles or National Airport you will routinely hear the crew communicate using the call sign "Fairfax 1."

 A. Fairfax 1 provides tactical police aviation support, aeromedical evacuation, search & rescue, and other specialized air support as needed within Fairfax County, and through mutual aid agreements to other jurisdictions within the National Capital Region to enhance public safety and welfare.

 A. If the helicopter is circling your neighborhood it is on a mission.
 You can contact the Fairfax County Department of Public Safety Communications at (703) 691-2131 and they will tell you what type of mission the helicopter is on.
 The Fairfax County Police Helicopter Division also posts recent missions on their website and that website is updated at least once a week.

 A. The crew members take the noise produced by the helicopter into account on every mission flown.
 The division uses the Helicopter Association International's Fly Neighborly Guide as a model for helicopter noise reduction.
 Unfortunately, due to mission critical components of certain flights, the crew cannot always adhere to those guidelines.